Search Railroad Sites For:

 The Tillamook Cheese Plant.

 We said our goodbyes before we drove back to Hillsboro where we had dinner at Elmer's.
-I had a King Prime Rib Dinner.
+I had a King Prime Rib dinner.
 After dinner, we went to Radio Shack for more floppy discs for my camera.
-Once that chore was done, we returned to the Dunes Motel for the night.
+Once that was done, we returned to the Dunes Motel for the night.

-Cascade Talgo 500 sped by our location.
+Amtrak Cascade Train 500 sped by our location.